The Riddle Song: Popular culture

 The song was sung by African American blues and folk musician Josh White in the 1949 John Sturges film "The Walking Hills."

 It was sung by Ann-Margret in the 1961 Frank Capra film Pocketful of Miracles.

-Canadian singer and actress Rebecca Jenkins recorded a live version of the song, entitled "I Gave my Love a Cherry," that appears on the El Seven Niteclub album featuring Big Sugar (band) (1993).
+Canadian singer and actress Rebecca Jenkins recorded a live version of the song, entitled "I Gave My Love a Cherry," that appears on the El Seven Niteclub album featuring Big Sugar (band) (1993).

 A parody was recorded by Jewish comedian Allan Sherman in a medley called "Shticks and Stones", on his album, My Son, the Folk Singer (1962).

 A parody by Welsh comedian and folk singer Max Boyce, called "I Gave My Love a Debenture", features on his album, We All Had Doctors' Papers (1975).

 The song was sung by Stephen Bishop in the toga party scene in the movie National Lampoon's Animal House (1978).
+It was used because of its public domain status and the film's budget was too small to pay for licensing another period-correct song.

+The song was sung by Armand Assante during the campfire scene of Little Darlings (1980).

 The song appeared in the "Marge vs. the Monorail" episode of The Simpsons, where Homer briefly serenaded Marge with a line: "I gave my love a chicken, it had no bones.
 Mmm... chicken."

 The tune was adapted for the song "The Twelfth of Never".

-The Jukebox Band sing it in a Shining Time Station episode, "Do I Hear".
+The Jukebox Band sing it in a Shining Time Station episode, "Do I Hear" sung by Vaneese Thomas & Rory Dodd.